nova-rey/Screaming-Penguin/docs/CI_OVERVIEW.md

 This workflow is designed as a packaging dry run and is not used as a strict per-PR gate.
 It provides periodic confidence that the release bundle remains buildable from the main branch.

+## v1 Release Readiness Checklist (Phase 8)

+This checklist describes the minimal conditions that must be satisfied before cutting a v1.0.0 release of Screaming Penguin:

+- `make dist-release` successfully assembles a complete release bundle
+- ISO builds successfully and boots under QEMU
+- Rootfs tarball builds successfully
+- All user-facing documentation is accurate and free of placeholder language
+- README reflects the final state of the project
+- Example configs are valid and tested under QEMU
+- Release notes for v1.0.0 are finalized
+- CI workflows (main + dist-release) run without errors
+- Logs are correctly written to `/config/logs/`
+- No temporary or transitional references to Phases 5–7 remain in docs